chocobearz/reversi/README.md

 To begin select the level of difficulty.
 To learn more about difficulty levels see [Models](#models)

-The player is white, and will always go first.
+The human player is white, and will always go first.

 The score is tallied in the bottom corners of the screen, black on the right and white on the left.